-- Tie the four elastic bands onto the handles of the plastic bag.
+- 1. Tie the four elastic bands onto the handles of the plastic bag.
 Then tie the string onto the four elastic bands.
 Put one ball inside. - 2.
 You are going to do as you see in this picture below. - 3.
-Someone must run with the ball in the bag to help you get it going.

-- 4. Then swing the ball around as fast as you can, on the end of the string. - 5.
+Someone must run with the ball in the bag to help you get it going. - 4.
+Then swing the ball around as fast as you can, on the end of the string. - 5.
 The rest of the class must watch the plastic bag carefully to see whether the rubber bands stretch. - 6.
 You see the learner in the picture swinging the ball around himself.
 The learner represents the Sun and the ball represents the Earth. - 7.
 Take turns to swing the ball; feel how hard you need to pull on the ball to keep it going around. - 8.
 The people who are watching will see the rubber bands stretch.
 This means that the ball is pulling on the string, and the string is pulling on the ball.

-1. What does the learner who is swinging the ball represent?
-What does the ball represent?

-The learner is the Sun and the ball is the Earth.

-2. What do you feel is happening to the elastic as you swing the ball?
+- 1. What does the learner who is swinging the ball represent?
+What does the ball represent? - 2.
+What do you feel is happening to the elastic as you swing the ball? - 3.
+If the ball in its bag could feel, what would it feel?